shnam7/gulp-build-manager/docs/contents/05-rtb.md

 See **[builder](06-builders)** for available builder types.

 RTB has one-to-one mapping with gulp tasks, and provides all the information required in build operations.
-All the build functions managed by gbm received rtb as its first argument.
+RTB API All the build functions managed by gbm receive rtb as its first argument.

 ## Quick Example